rtcharity/resources.eahub.org/content/events/clubs-fair.md

 # Before the Fair

-1. **Find out about what your group can do at that Clubs Fair**.
-Seek for information from your Student Union (or other organisation at your university that administers clubs) whether your group can participate in the clubs fair, what the fair involves, and whether they have funding for you to get materials for your table.
+1. **Find out what your group can do at the Clubs Fair**.
+Seek information from your Student Union or other organisation that does administration for clubs.
+Find out whether your group can participate in the fair, what the fair involves, and whether they have funding for you to get materials for your table.
 2. **Apply for money to cover costs**.
-If your Student Union will not provide sufficient funding, you can apply for <a target="_blank" href="https://efctv.org/gpsupf">CEA’s Group Support Funding</a>.
+If your Student Union does not provide sufficient funding, apply for <a target="_blank" href="https://efctv.org/gpsupf">CEA’s Group Support Funding</a>.
 You can include Clubs Fair costs within an application for General Group Funding.
-3. **Prepare your system for collecting sign-ups**.
+3. **Prepare a system for collecting sign-ups**.
 You may choose to use paper sign-up forms which you type up later.
-If you do this ensure the spaces for the email address is large, and that you check the writing is legible before the person leaves the table.
+If you do this, ensure you leave plenty of space for an email address, and that you check the writing is legible before the person leaves the table.
 Alternatively, you can use digital sign-up forms on phones or laptops, such as the in-built Mailchimp Sign-up form (<a target="_blank" href="https://facebook.us19.list-manage.com/subscribe?u=7ede1e5d01354f0948ab39411&id=da2372681e">see this example from Haverford EA</a>), a <a target="_blank" href="https://www.google.com/forms/about/">Google Form</a> or a <a target="_blank" href="https://www.typeform.com/">Typeform</a>.
-Even if you do use digital forms, it is worth having a few paper sign-up forms as a backup.
+If you're using digital forms, keep a few paper forms for backup.
 4. **Recruit volunteers to help out at your stall**.
-Where possible, try to have multiple people at the stall at once so that they can support each other, allow each other to take breaks, and talk to as many people as possible.
+Where possible, try to have multiple people at the table at once so that they can support each other, allow each other to take breaks, and talk to as many people as possible.
 Also, try to have some diversity among volunteers to make the group appear welcoming to a range of people.
-This can be achieved by scheduling your volunteers’ shifts in advance.
+Scheduling your volunteers’ shifts in advance helps.
 5. **Prepare yourself and your volunteers**.
 Volunteers should be able to succinctly and accurately describe EA and your group’s activities.
-It can be good to have a training meeting with volunteers in advance, during which you can:
+Consider holding a volunteer-training meeting in advance to:

    a.
 Motivate your volunteers by explaining why the Clubs Fair is so important

    b.
-Explain exactly what your goals are for the fair (e.g. collecting as many mailing list sign-ups as possible) and why
+Explain what your goals are for the fair (e.g. collecting as many mailing list sign-ups as possible) and why

    c.
 Offer an example pitch and give volunteers time to practise pitching to each other so they can receive feedback

    d.
 Make sure everyone knows how to access the system for collecting sign-ups

    e.
-Give volunteers some written guidance for them to take away and digest. <a target="_blank" href="https://docs.google.com/document/d/1wWdwsa60JtTrUSoP7kCvLDA0dC5Mpx7LGjzcMsSJ98g/edit?usp=sharing">Here’s an example handout</a>.
+Give volunteers some <a target="_blank" href="https://docs.google.com/document/d/1wWdwsa60JtTrUSoP7kCvLDA0dC5Mpx7LGjzcMsSJ98g/edit?usp=sharing">written guidance</a> for them to take away and digest.
 6. **Prepare your stall**.
-Book your stall with the Student Union.
-If you have a large group you might be able to ask (or pay) for extra tables so your stall is prominent.
-Here’s a suggested checklist of items:
+Book a table with the Student Union.
+If you have a large group, consider getting extra tables to make your stall more prominent.
+We suggest this checklist of items:

    * Table Cloth
-   * Posters and Banners (<a target="_blank" href="https://resources.eahub.org/graphics/editable-graphics/#banners">modifiable posters and banner images are available here</a>).
-Posters and/or banners should clearly have the group name and a short description or pitch of effective altruism since most people won’t know what “effective altruism” means.
+   * <a target="_blank" href="https://resources.eahub.org/graphics/editable-graphics/#banners">Posters and Banners</a> with the group name and a description of EA, since most people don't know what “effective altruism” means.
 If your posters and banners include photographs or pictures, make sure to include images representing a variety of EA cause areas, so people with a variety of relevant interests could be attracted to your table.
 Make sure you figure out how they will be displayed beforehand in case you need to bring any extra items
-     .
-   * Flyers (<a target="_blank" href="https://resources.eahub.org/graphics/editable-graphics/#brochures">modifiable flyers are available here</a>)
+   * <a target="_blank" href="https://resources.eahub.org/graphics/editable-graphics/#brochures">Flyers</a>
-     .
-Flyers should ideally list the time and location of your first event, and a shortened link (i.e. <a target="_blank" href="https://bitly.com/">bit.ly</a>) to your mailing list.
+     with the time and location of your first event.
+Also include a shortened link to your mailing list, which <a target="_blank" href="https://bitly.com/">bit.ly</a> can help create
-   * Stationery (sellotape, clips, large pieces of cardboard etc. in case you need to hoist banners and posters or tape down flyaway materials).
+   * Stationery to put up posters and tape down flyaway materials.
+Sellotape, clips, and large pieces of cardboard can be helpful
-   * Several fully charged laptops, tablets or smartphones for sign-ups.
+   * Several fully charged laptops, tablets or smartphones for sign-ups
-   * Paper signup sheets and pens in case you run out of power or if that’s you’re preferred method.
+   * Paper signup sheets and pens if you're not using devices or if you run out of power
-   * Food and water for your volunteers.
+   * Food and water for your volunteers
-   * EA-branded T-shirts for your volunteers.
+   * EA-branded T-shirts for your volunteers
-   * <a href="#lightning">Lightning Giving Game Materials</a> if you choose to run one of these games.
+   * <a href="#lightning">Lightning Giving Game Materials</a> if you choose to run one of these games

 <a name="during"></a>

 # During the Fair

 1. **Approach people**.
 If you’re aiming to maximise your number of sign-ups, you will need to attract people’s attention as they walk past your stall, rather than only speaking to people who approach you first.
-This can feel awkward at first, but usually becomes much easier after a small amount of practice.
+Calling out can feel awkward, but becomes much easier after a bit of practice.
 Read more about how to approach people in the pitch guides linked below.
 2. **Lightning Giving Games**.
 Some groups have run quick giving games during the Clubs Fair - this approach will likely result in fewer sign-ups, but allows individuals more time to interact with your group members.
 See here for guidance on running Lightning Giving Games.
-3. **Give your 'pitch'**.  <a href="#pitch">
+3. **Give your** <a href="#pitch">**pitch**</a>.
-   Ideas for pitches are below</a>.
 4. **Stay motivated**.
 Make sure your volunteers take adequate breaks according to their needs.
-You might choose to motivate yourself and your team by keeping track of how many sign-ups or conversations you’re getting every 30 minutes and try to beat your own record.
+One way to motivate yourself and your team is keeping track of how many sign-ups or conversations you’re getting every 30 minutes and trying to beat your record.

 # Sample Pitches

-The basic components of the pitch are the **opening** (e.g. ‘Hello’, ‘Have you heard of effective altruism?’), the **spiel** (summarising EA), **the sell** (what your group offers), and the **call to action** (encouraging them to sign up).
-Over the course of the day, you can experiment with your pitch and see what works, what feels comfortable, and what best achieves your aims (whether that’s getting sign-ups or sparking interesting conversations).
+A pitch has four components.
+The **opening** catches attention, the **spiel** summarises EA, the **sell** shows listeners what your group offers, and the **call to action** might encourage them to sign up.
+Throughout the day, you can experiment with your pitch and see what works, what feels comfortable, and what best achieves your aims, whether that’s getting sign-ups or sparking conversations.

 Below are some example pitches to get you started.
 In any of these pitches, if someone doesn’t want you to continue speaking to them, just say ‘No problem, have a great day’ and move onto the next person.